 Get the Help You Need Today!

 As a tattoo technician, you have the opportunity to use your talents to meet the needs of your community.
 However, without the proper licensure, you will not be able to practice.
-If the Department of Public Health has contacted you in regard to your license, please contact Hartford tattoo license defense attorney Dennis Mancini.
+If the Department of Public Health has contacted you in regard to your license, please contact a Hartford tattoo license defense attorney by calling us.